-In general, the starting F0 for utterance-initial H-tone stretches in Igbo is variable, but almost always lower than the peak F0, which is usually not reached until near the end of the sequence of H-tone syllables.
+In general, the starting $F_0$ for utteranceinitial H tone stretches in Igbo is variable, but almost always lower than the peak $F_0$ , which is usually not reached until near the end of the sequence of H tone syllables.
 It is not clear what governs the variability in this matter, but stretches of different numbers of H syllables show qualitatively similar patterns, whether in isolation, before L, or before M.

-Furthermore, this behavior seems to be a particular case of a much more general non-equivalence of F0 values realizing adjacent equal tones.
-Similar phenomena in Yoruba are extensively discussed by Laniran.
-In our much more limited examination of the Igbo case, these phenomena seem consistent with a system in which a block of contigous "same-toned" syllables (or other tone-bearing units) have just the same number and type of F0 targets that a single syllable in the same context would have.
-This view is a sort of phonetic version of the phonological principle known as the Obligatory Contour Principle, or OCP.
-The phonological OCP principle has the consequence that a stretch of segments with the same value of a phonological feature must represent a single feature spread over the whole sequence.
-Our phonetic version of this principle suggests that a tone spread over a stretch of tone-bearing units will only be interpreted phonetically one time, regardless of the nature and quantity of the units that it is associated with (abstracting away from coarticulatory effects that may arise when targets are crowded too close together, or physical interactions with other on-going articulations).
-This hypothesis contrasts with systems in which each tone-bearing unit in such a block is subject independently to F0 interpretation.
+Furthermore, this behavior seems to be a particular case of a much more general non-equivalence of $F_0$ values realizing adjacent equal tones.
+Similar phenomena in Yoruba are extensively discussed by Laniran [1992].
+In our much more limited examination of the Igbo case, these phenomena seem consistent with a system in which a block of contiguous 'same-toned' syllables (or other tone-bearing units) have just the same number and type of $F_0$ targets that a single syllable in the same context would have.
+This view is a sort of phonetic version of the phonological principle known as the obligatory contour principle (OCP).
+The phonological OCP has the consequence that a stretch of segments with the same value of a phonological feature must represent a single feature spread over the whole sequence.
+Our phonetic version of this principle suggests that a tone spread over a stretch of tone-bearing units will only be interpreted phonetically one time, regardless of the nature and quantity of the units that it is associated with (abstracting away from coarticulatory effects that may arise when targets are crowded too close together, or physical interactions with other ongoing articulations).
+This hypothesis contrasts with systems in which each tone-bearing unit in such a block is subject independently to $F_0$ interpretation.